-Hummingbirds fighting is a natural occurance in nature.
-It is really
+Hummingbirds fighting is a natural occurrence in nature.

-more of a sparing contest between males which usually does not result with injury.
+It is really more of a sparring contest between males which usually does not result with injury.

 Some wonder why the beautiful hummingbird, symbolized as love, cannot live in peace and harmony with each other.

 I shot this video in the early Spring of 2012.
 This battle went on for hours.
 They would spar for long periods of time, disappear for a while and return to the feeder for another match.
 As you can see in the video, one of the hummingbirds gets hit hard, knocked down into the hedges below the feeder, revives and returns to the battle.